geminiwing/leetcode-ruby/README.md

 ## Ruby Essentials for LeetCode Goers

 ### Looping Through Index
-Using an index is useful when accessing arrays in a certain order.
+Using an index is useful when accessing arrays forward or backward.
 ```rb
 prices = [7, 1, 5, 3, 6, 4]